-Values Day is an annual tradition established by Stetson University's eighth president, H. Douglas Lee.
-Every year Stetson University celebrates Values Day in the month of September.
-Values Day is a day dedicated to the university's commitment to its core values–personal growth, intellectual development and global citizenship.
+Values Day is an annual tradition established by Stetson University's eighth president, H. Douglas Lee, and is dedicated to the university's core values: personal growth, intellectual development, global citizenship, and personal and social responsibility.

-Values Day is designed to continue dialogue between students, faculty and staff, so that the Stetson University community shares, learns and appreciates our shared core values.
-In order to support the ability for the entire Stetson University community to attend, the university cancels classes and closes offices, with the exception of evening graduate classes.
-The entire community is expected to participate in this day of reflection, community and action.
+Values Day is designed to continue the dialogue between students, faculty, staff, and community members so that the Stetson University community reflects and acts upon our shared core values.
+To allow the entire Stetson University community to attend, the university cancels classes and closes offices, with the exception of evening graduate classes.
+The entire community is expected to participate in this day of reflection, community, and action.

 A limited number of Dr. Freeman’s book, The Power of And: Responsible Business Without Trade-Offs, are available at the Library front desk for students, faculty or staff who wish to attend the Stetson R.E.A.D. happening from 2:15 - 4 p.m. on Values Day.
 Participants will have the opportunity to discuss the book with Dr. Freeman while enjoying food and refreshments, with conversation facilitated by Dr. Rajni Shankar-Brown and Dr. John Tichenor.
 Attendance is welcomed - even if you have the book but haven't finished reading it - though seating will be limited to ensure effective dialogue.

 The Values Day Planning Committee is excited to announce that Dr. Ed Freeman will be the keynote speaker for Values Day on Tuesday, October 18, at 10:30 a.m.
 Dr. Freeman is an internationally-recognized business ethicist and author of The Power of And: Responsible Business Without Trade-Offs, and he will explore the topic of citizenship through business and ethical lenses.
 Cultural Credit will be available.